 If it were up to you, your money wouldn’t be used to finance rainforest destruction.
 And now it can be up to you.

-But owning investments in palm oil and other destructive commodities isn’t just a moral question.
-As more of us recognize that the global climate cannot afford more rainforest destruction, investments in destructive palm oil companies will carry real financial risks.
-Already, many consumer brands are making efforts to drop palm oil producers that destroy forests and violate human rights, and the market is demanding better practices.
-By bringing more transparency to the palm oil producers, consumer brands and lenders within the chain of destruction, we hope to keep pushing this trend forward.
+But owning investments in destructive companies isn’t just an environmental or moral question.
+As more people recognize that the global climate cannot afford more rainforest destruction, investments in destructive companies will carry increasing financial risks.
+For example, many consumer brands are making efforts to cancel business ties to palm oil producers that destroy forests and violate human rights.
+By bringing increased transparency to the producers, consumer brands and lenders within the chain of rainforest destruction, we hope to keep pushing this trend forward.